ACI’s Ask a Question About Adoption

 Post Placement Communication

-Prior to the surrender meeting you will have discussed with your counselor and the prospective adoptive family post placement communication expectations.
-At the surrender meeting you will sign a non binding agreement that sets the foundation for building your ongoing relationship.
-This is fluid and can change over time whether that means more contact or less.
-You and the adoptive family decide what feels right for you.
-Maybe a more open adoption feels right for you, the child and the adoptive family.
-That contact could include: regular planned visits, connecting via phone calls, texts, emails or social media, getting photos, or any combination.
+Before the surrender meeting, you will discuss post-placement communication expectations with your counselor and the prospective adoptive family.
+At the meeting, you will sign a non-binding agreement that sets the foundation for your ongoing relationship.
+This agreement is flexible and can change over time, allowing for more or less contact as needed.
+You and the adoptive family will decide what feels right.
+A more open adoption may be the best choice for you, the child, and the adoptive family.
+Contact could include regular visits, phone calls, texts, emails, social media connections, photos, or a combination of these.
 You can also decide that you prefer having communication through ACI

 Relationships are fluid and can go through many different phases.
 There can be periods of silence where there isn’t much communication being exchanged.
 Then, communication opens and visits or numerous exchanges of communication happen.
 Just like every other relationship in a person’s life, the biggest hurdle can be recognizing that relationships have phases.
 This does not mean that the love fades or falls apart during those quiet phases.
 It’s important to remember, every relationship needs to be nourished with honest communication, respect and love.